 Reveals multimodal data | Yes | No | Yes |

-As evident from the comparison above, **violin plots** offer a comprehensive overview by combining statistical summary and data shape.
+As seen above, violin plots offer the best of both worlds—statistical summary and data shape.

 Reading Violin Plots: What to Look For